CESARBR/knot-documentation/doc/thing/thing-api.rst

 knot_proxy_set_config()
 -----------------------

-This fuction configures which events should send proxy value to cloud.
+This function configures which events should send proxy value to cloud.

 .. code-block:: c